miso-lims/miso-lims/docs/user_manual/general_navigation.md

 {% assign sub = sub | plus: 1 %}
-{% include userman-heading.md section=page.section sub=sub title="My Account Tab" %}
+{% include userman-heading.md section=page.section sub=sub title="My Account" %}

-Clicking the "My Account" tab at the top of the screen will take you to a page showing your name and the groups that you belong to.
+Clicking on your username near the top right of the screen will take you to a page showing your name and the groups that you belong to.
 There is an Edit link that will open a page showing more of your user details.
 Depending on your site configuration, you may be able to edit some of these details and reset your password from this page.
 See [Authentication](site_configuration.html#logging_in) for more details.

-If you are a MISO administrator, an Administration section will also appear on the My Account tab.
+If you are a MISO administrator, an Administration section will also appear on the My Account page.
 The Clear Cache action should not be necessary, but can be used to help troubleshoot bugs.
 The Refresh Constants action can be used to make new type data values show up immediately in cases where they do not.
 For more information, see the [Type Data section](type_data.html).